KISS "Music From 'The Elder'" Review

 Whatever the inspiration, the album that came to be known as Music From "The Elder" was pretty much doomed from the get-go.
 Concept albums may have been a staple of the progressive rock genre during the 1970s, but they were in a cooling-off period by the time KISS decided to throw their hats into the ring.
-Besides, a band that was best known for party-hearty hard rock anthems like "Love Gun" and "Rock and Roll All Nite" was probably not the best candidate to bring the format back to prominence.
-Nevertheless, Simmons and Stanley threw themselves whole-heartedly into creating the album.
+Besides, the band best known for party-hearty hard rock anthems like "Love Gun" and "Rock and Roll All Nite" were probably not the best candidates to bring the format back to prominence.
+Nevertheless, Simmons and Stanley threw themselves whole-heartedly into the project.
 Inspired by his extensive comic book collection, Simmons came up with a science fiction/fantasy story with medieval overtones about an ancient race of guardian Gods called "The Elder," who keep watch over the world and choose a champion to defend it whenever a great Evil rises.
 KISS then hired mega-producer Bob Ezrin, who'd worked with KISS previously on their breakthrough album, 1976's Destroyer (he had also recently co-produced Pink Floyd's The Wall) and hit the recording studio under a veil of total secrecy.
 A disgruntled Frehley, citing his dissatisfaction with the entire project, reportedly avoided his bandmates as much as possible, recording his parts at his home studio in Connecticut and sending tapes to Ezrin via messenger.
 Nobody outside of the four KISS members and Ezrin were allowed to hear the work in progress while it was being recorded.